teamdigitale/dati-semantic-cookiecutter/CONTRIBUTING.en.md

 in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-## Required files and directory layout
+## Required files and repository layout

 The repository MUST contain the following files: